pentaho-jrice/jrice-hadoop-apache/wiki/setup/ssh-into-vm.md

 # Step 6 - SSH Into VM

-If all went well and it did not error out.....Congratulations.
+If all went well and it did not error out.....

+Congratulations.
 You now have a VM with a running Hadoop cluster, Docker Swwarm Node, and a bunch of other goodies.

 <br>